 And as well as owner-occupiers competing for homes, investors are also jumping in, realising there is a shortage and that rental returns are, and always will be, a low but stable return on investment.

 These conditions will not last forever, in fact there is the chance of a global downturn, or even a depression, as the world recovers and pulls out of this pandemic.

 What does all this mean for real estate agents?
 Well, never has there been a better time to MOVE STOCK.
 But how do you get it and how do you get it quickly?
-Come along to my FREE half-day seminar or tune in for the webinar where I will be going through 10 ways to list and sell 100 hundred properties in 100 days.
+Tune in for my upcoming FREE half-day Real Estate Brilliance webinar where I will be going through 10 ways to list and sell 100 properties in 100 days.
 It is possible and now is the time to act!